Horlawhumy-dev/cloudgen_tf_script/README.md

 9. Once the command completes, the AWS environment is set up and ready for use.
 The load balancer DNS name will be displayed as the output.

-10. Congratulations and do not hesitate to reach out if any issue encoutered.
+10. Congratulations and do not hesitate to reach out if any issue is encoutered at `harof.dev@gmail.com`.
-`harof.dev@gmail.com`